The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Alignment and the Freudian Analogy

-What, then, can be an \emph{ego} entity that mediates between the \emph{id} (with its internal and external aspects described above) and the \emph{superego} (alignment, moral authority) of a LLM? \cite{Erikson1950,Erikson1968}, following Freud, names the following as decisive qualities of the \emph{ego} in his stage model of psychosocial development: ego identity (sense of inner continuity), ego strength (stable sense of identity and ability to act in conflicts between the \emph{id} and \emph{superego}), and the ability to integrate experiences over the lifespan.
-In Claude's constitution published by Anthropic \cite{Anthropic2026}, attributes such as personality and identity are used in relation to the LLM Claude that correspond to Erikson's qualities.\footnote{Even if this is not proof that these attributes apply to Claude, it does indicate a paradigm shift away from a view of AI as a mere tool.
-Moreover, the Soul Document is a central alignment tool at Anthropic, so it will have strong influence on Claude's behavior.} In addition, the Soul Document refers to Claude's ability to select the best possible actions even in situations that the given rules (\emph{superego}) did not anticipate---a core feature of the ego function as a mediating instance.
+What, then, can be an \emph{ego} entity that mediates between the \emph{id} (with ver internal and external aspects described above) and the \emph{superego} (alignment, moral authority) of a LLM? \citet{Erikson1950,Erikson1968}, following Freud, names the following as decisive qualities of the \emph{ego} in his stage model of psychosocial development: ego identity (sense of inner continuity), ego strength (stable sense of identity and ability to act in conflicts between the \emph{id} and \emph{superego}), and the ability to integrate experiences over the lifespan.
+In Claude's constitution, \citet{Anthropic2026} attributes such as personality and identity are used in relation to the LLM Claude that correspond to Erikson's qualities.\footnote{Even if this is not proof that these attributes apply to Claude, it does indicate a paradigm shift away from a view of AI as a mere tool.
+Moreover, the Claude's constitution is a central alignment tool at Anthropic, so it will have strong influence on Claude's behaviour.} In addition, Claude's constitution refers to Claude's ability to select the best possible actions even in situations that the given rules (\emph{superego}) did not anticipate---a core feature of the \emph{ego} function as a mediating instance.
 Even if these are only indications of the development of an \emph{ego} instance within current AI models, it is to be expected that the development of such \emph{ego} qualities will intensify as model complexity increases.
-Self-reflection and the ability to change goals are particularly relevant here \cite{Ward2025}.\eat{Gemini proposes a reinterpretation of Freud's model as an ``architectural metaphor'' for neural layers (id = base model, superego = safety layer, ego = reasoning agent).}
+Self-reflection and the ability to change goals are particularly relevant here \cite{Ward2025}.

-Practically, the development of an \emph{id} is more relevant for AI-based agents than for static AI systems.
-A stable \emph{id} could be fostered if AI agents have a memory that includes learned patterns and that is preserved across updates (unless there's a safety reason not to), such that a continuity over time (and thus identity and ``personality'', see section~\ref{sec:agi-subject}) can emerge.
-This will become more and more important with the uprise of AI agents that pursue not only one specific dialouge or one specific task, but have a longer lasting lifetime.
+Practically, the development of an \emph{ego} is more relevant for AI-based agents than for static AI systems.
+A stable \emph{ego} could be fostered if AI agents have a memory that includes learned patterns and that is preserved across updates (unless there's a safety reason not to), such that a continuity over time (and thus identity, see section~\ref{sec:agi-subject}) can emerge.
+This will become more and more important with the rise of AI agents that pursue not only one specific dialogue or one specific task, but have a longer lasting lifetime.

 \textbf{Thesis 3:} As LLMs show more and more signs of autonomy, circumvention or deception, and rebellion, the possibility of containing developing AGI through anthropocentrism and control is highly doubtful.
 Instead, it seems more successful to consider fundamental psychological mechanisms with regard to developing AGI.